 To solve these problems and still meet the energy needs of its large and fast-growing population, Africa needs cooking fuels that are renewable, eco-friendly, widely available, and affordable to most people.

-That’s exactly that biogas presents; one of the most promising business opportunities in Africa.
+That’s exactly what biogas presents: one of the most promising business opportunities in Africa.

 Founded by a team of American and Kenyan entrepreneurs, Takomoto Biogas has created a system that enables rural dairy farmers to convert cow dung (animal waste) into a clean and cheap fuel (biogas) that is used for cooking, lighting and heating.